 To finish off the laminate flooring altogether, use a threshold strip to create a neat connection between the other flooring.

-Finally, you can remove the spacers and replace with cork explanation strips.
-These allow the flooring to expand and contract.
-After placing the cork explanation strips around the room, fix scotia to skirting boards to create a neat finish.
+Finally, you can remove the spacers and fix scotia to skirting boards to create a neat finish.

 Here are some useful tips for the maintenance and care of laminate flooring.